mumoshu/okra/README.md

 >
 > For production environments, you'd better use [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) for security reason.

+### Create Load Balancer

+Create a loadbalancer in front of all the clusters you're going to manage with Okra.

+Currently, only AWS Application LoadBalancer is supported.

+You can use Terraform, AWS CDK, Pulumi, AWS Console, AWS CLI, or whatever tool to create the loadbalancer.

+The only requirement to use that with Okra is to take note of "ALB Listener ARN", which is used to tell Okra which loadbalancer to use for traffic management.

+### Provision Kubernetes Clusters

 Once `okra` is ready and you see no error, add one or more EKS clusters on your AWS account.

-Don't forget to tag your EKS clusters with `Service=demo`, as we use it to let `okra` auto-import those as ArgoCD cluster secrets.
+- Tag your EKS clusters with `Service=demo`, as we use it to let `okra` auto-import those as ArgoCD cluster secrets.

-Finally, create 3 custom resources to get started:

-- ClusterSet
-- AWSTargetGroupSet
-- Cell
+- Create one or more target groups per EKS cluster and take note of target group ARNS

+### Deploy Applications onto Clusters

+Do either of the below to register clusters to ArgoCD and Okra

+- Run `argocd cluster add` on the new cluster and either (1) create a new ArgoCD `Application` custom resource per cluster or (2) let ArgoCD `ApplicationSet` custom resource to auto-deploy onto the clusters
+- Use Okra's `ClusterSet` to auto-import EKS clusters to ArgoCD and use `ApplicationSet` to auto-deploy

+#### Auto-Deploy with ApplicationSet and ClusterSet

+Assuming your Okra instance has access to AWS EKS and STS APIs, you can use Okra's `ClusterSet` custom resources to auto-discover EKS clusters and create corresponding ArgoCD cluster secrets.

+This, in combination with ArgoCD `ApplicationSet`, enables you to auto-deploy your applications onto any newly created EKS clusters, without ever touching ArgoCD or Okra at all.

 The following `ClusterSet` auto-discovers AWS EKS clusters tagged with `Service=demo` and creates corresponding ArgoCD cluster secrets.